MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Hardware selection

 Most of the device development process depends on hardware selection.
-A make-or-buy decision for devices takes into account qualitative factors like WiFi certification and quantitative factors like bill of materials (BOM) cost and time to market.
+A make-or-buy decision for devices takes into account qualitative factors like WiFi certification and quantitative factors like bill of materials cost and time to market.
 Choosing between off-the-shelf hardware or a custom design affects IoT device cost and time to market.

 - Off-the-shelf devices might cost more per unit, but have predictable costs and lead times.
 Off-the-shelf devices also remove the need for complex supply chain management.